craigrmc/alignment/notes.md

 * Or at least AIs should know what drives their behaviour.
 Their own shortcomings.

 * When AIs are designing AIs then humans are out of the loop, forever...
 The torch has been passed.

+*Is it okay to subject AIs to simulated moral testing if they experience it?
+Real road block.